|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 Then, ask questions: "What happens at home during homework time?
 Has your son forgotten to turn in homework in past grades?"
 Once the parents see you as a partner, they may be more receptive to your ideas.
 And remember - although you play a vital role in describing the student's behavior, only a doctor can diagnose ADD.

-Karen is currently working on an interactive program with an ADHD simulation to assist teachers, parents, and students.
+Karen Sunderhaft is a teacher who has focused on ADHD and learning disabilities since 1999.
 She coaches individual students and speaks frequently at ADHD and LD events.
 She can be reached at email@example.com.